Don't qualify for a grant? You could get a boiler on finance.

-If you don't qualify for any form of funding, or the grants have ended in your area, getting a boiler via a competitive finance plan is something which you should certainly consider.
+If you don't qualify for any form of funding, or the grants have ended in your area, getting a boiler on finance via a competitive finance plan is something which you should certainly consider.
 The large lump sum (typically £1,500-£3,000) can broke down in to smaller, manageable payments.
 You won't even need to pay a deposit.

 We've partnered with Heatable, a price comparison website which allows you to get instant online quotations without the need for a home survey.
 It's fast to use, easy and free.

 Not many people have £1,500-£3,000 knocking around in their savings, so when your boiler decides to give up, it can be quite a struggle to find the funds for a replacement.
 That's where boiler finance comes in, it's a live saver for many.

 When you see someone driving a brand new car, they've probably not paid outright for it.
 They will have taken out a finance plan to spread the cost over a number of months, or even years.
 Now, thanks to new offerings, the same can be done with your boiler.
 It's really easy to apply, there's no complicated forms to fill in, and you can see if you qualify for boiler finance in a matter of minutes - it really is that easy.